dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 If your model performance score is not as good as you want it to be, you can:

 - Train for a longer period of time.
-With more time, the automated machine learning engine to try more algorithms and settings.
+With more time, the automated machine learning engine experiments with more algorithms and settings.

 - Add more data.
 Sometimes the amount of data is not sufficient to train a high-quality machine learning model.